nikp123/xava/README.md

 To get raw functionality, compile this package with cygwin.
 But it still probably won't work.

-All distro specific instalation sources might be out of date.
+All installers/distro specific instalation sources might be out of date.

 Capturing audio